kontent-ai/delivery-sdk-js/doc/delivery.md

   .subscribe(response => console.log(response.item.slug.getUrl()));
 ```

-### Resolving modular content in Rich text fields
+### Resolving linked items in Rich text fields

-If you have a modular content item inside a Rich text element, you need to define how each content type resolves to the HTML that will be rendered.
+If you have a linked item inside a Rich text element, you need to define how each content type resolves to the HTML that will be rendered.
 This can be done globally for each type using the `richTextResolver` option, or per query.
-The following example shows how to resolve the `Actor` modular items used in all your rich text fields.
+The following example shows how to resolve the `Actor` linked items used in all your rich text fields.

 #### Globally